stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 the parent's CDS/CSYNC scanning.
 Because the name of the parent zone is known, and because the parent obviously controls the contents of its own zone the simplest solution is for the parent to publish the address where it prefers to have notifications sent.

-To be slightly more general than just using an address record we propose to use SRV records, which also allows specifying a port number of the listener.
+However, there may exist cases where this scheme (sending the notification to the parent) is not sufficient and a more general design is needed.
+However, it is strongly desireable that the child is able to figure out where to send the Notify via a single query.

 In the zone `parent.`:

-    _cds-notify.parent.
-IN SRV n m  port scanner.parent.
-    _csync-notify.parent.
-IN SRV n m  port scanner.parent.

-If, however, there are cases where this scheme (sending the notification to the parent) is not sufficient then a more general design is needed.
-However, it is strongly desireable that the child is able to figure out where to send the Notify via a single query.
-Hence the more general design alternative proposed is:

-    _cds-notify.parent.
-IN NOTIFY scheme port scanner.parent.
-    _csync-notify.parent.
-IN NOTIFY scheme port scanner.parent.
+	parent.
+IN NOTIFY CDS   scheme port scanner.parent. parent.
+IN NOTIFY CSYNC scheme port scanner.parent.

-where the only scheme defined here is scheme=1 with the interpretation above.
+where the only scheme defined here is scheme=1 with the interpretation that when a new CDS (or CDNSKEY or CSYNC) is published, a NOTIFY(CDS) or NOTIFY(CSYNC) should be sent to the address and port listed in the corresponding NOTIFY RRset.

+Other schemes are possible, but are out of scope for this document.

+The suggested mnemonic for the new record type is "NOTIIFY" and it is further described below.

 ## How to Interpret CDS and CSYNC Notifications